-Subsection A: Grounds for removal from office include embezzlement, fraud, malfeasance in office, neglect of duty, actions in violation of the Constitution, and actions in violation of the Honor Code.
-Malfeasance in office includes misrepresentation of any portion of the student body and violations against the Honor Code.
+Subsection A: Grounds for removal from office include embezzlement, fraud, malfeasance in office, neglect of duty, actions in violation of

 Subsection B: All charges which could result in removal from office shall be referred to the Honor Board and be subject to the Honor Board's rules and procedures.
 Honor Board can refer social cases that affect the greater community to the student body for a majority vote.